Today, we’ll be looking at one of the more unique cryptocurrencies around – Dogecoin and finding out where and how to buy Dogecoin.

 Despite starting as a joke currency, DOGE quickly developed a strong community around it.
 This community began to use the currency to tip other internet users for their content on forums such as Reddit.
 This form of tipping has become Doge’s primary purpose.

 Since its creation, Doge has also been used to donate money to charities.
 These have included the 2014 Jamaican Bobsled team who couldn’t afford to get to the Sochi Winter Olympics, a Nascar driver named Josh Wise, and a clean water project in Kenya called Doge4Water.

-As with any asset, whether Doge has been a good investment depends on when the investor first bought Doge and when they decide to sell it.
+As with any asset, whether Doge is a future coin depends on when the person first bought Doge and when they decide to sell it.

 How to Buy Dogecoin